Giovannicus/One-Piece-Quiz/OPQUIZ-README.md

 I uploaded code about quiz working mechanics.
-After Intro has played, game starts 4 seconds after clicking "Inizia" button.
+After Intro has played, game starts 4 seconds after clicking start button.
 Main characters in this game mechanics are GameManager and QuizCanvas.
 For each question to be charged, GameManager selects a random question type ( A, B or C) and a random question index.
 Each question has a fixed associate background.